-The sonar returns from the bottom, structure, and fish can be represented as WhiteLineTM or Structure ID[®].
-See Sonar Menu Tab: Bottom View to set the bottom view.
+The sonar returns from the bottom, structure, and fish can be represented as either WhiteLineTM or Structure ID[®].
+See Sonar Menu Tab: Bottom View for details on how to set the bottom view.

 Structure ID® represents weak returns in blue and strong returns in red.